kirbyjudd/nosql-challenge/README.md

 - How many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest, and print out the top ten local authority areas.

 I converted all of the question results to Pandas DataFrames.

+## File Locations
+The two jupyter notebooks are located in the "Starter_Code" folder and are called 'NoSQL_setup_starter.ipynb' and 'NoSQL_analysis_starter.ipynb'